Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 ### Radios and Phones

 Each person spawns with a single-frequency **radio** tuned to that factions frequency.
-It can be used to securely talk with fellow company members.
+It can be used to securely talk with their fellow faction members.
+You will need another faction's radio to listen to their frequency.

 **Company Telephones** can be used to contact 911 or other companies.
 The numbers are pre-stored in the address book of the static phones at the HQ.

+CEO have a personal cellular phone at their disposal.

 ### Computers

-Each base has computers that can be used to access the black market (DEEPNET), and to send e-mails to other companies.
-Each company has a general e-mail, as below, but each member also has a personal e-mail.
+Each base has computers that can be used to access the black market (DEEPNET), the E-LEKTRA store and to send e-mails to other companies.
+Each company has a general e-mail, as described below, but each member also has a personal e-mail.
 When you login you can see all the personal and global e-mails.

 | Company             | HQ Phone | Global E-mail     |